 Feather Stitch

-Keeping the thread below the needle, pick up a piece of fabric first to the left, then to the right of centerline.
+Keeping the thread below the needle, pick up a piece of fabric first to the left, then to the right of the centerline.

 Vandyke Stitch